renuzit/gatelessgate/README.md

 [Download precompiled binaries for Windows (0.0.1)](https://github.com/zawawawa/gatelessgate/releases/download/v0.0.1/gatelessgate-windows-0.0.1.zip) (Developmental)

 Gateless Gate is a cross-platform OpenCL Zcash miner.
 It is a completely redesigned fork of [Marc Bevand's SILENTARMY V5](https://github.com/mbevand/silentarmy) with a significant speed boost.
-(This miner runs at around 150 sol/s on RX 480.)
+(This miner runs at around 167 sol/s on RX 480 and 128 sol/s on GTX 1060 3GB.)
 Although the current foci of development are AMD video cards and Windows operating systems, it should be able to run on Linux and/or NVIDIA GPUs.

 On Windows, all you have to do for mining is to run `list.bat` to get device ID's and edit and run `gatelessgate.bat`.
 MAKE SURE TO SPECIFY CORRECT DEVICE IDS WITH THE `--use` OPTION!
 See the documentation of the original SILENTARMY below for details.
 You may get the following error if you have missing DLL's on your system: `The application was unable to start correctly (0xc000007b)` In this case, you need to delete `vcruntime140.dll` in the package and install [Visual C++ 2015 Redistribution Package](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

+On linux, you should be able to build the miner with the Makefile in the repository.
+See the documentation of the original SILENTARMY below for details.
+Please note that fgrlx drivers are no longer supported.

-If you find this port useful and/or would like to see a feature-rich ZEC miner based on it, please consider donations to: `t1NwUDeSKu4BxkD58mtEYKDjzw5toiLfmCu` I am particularly interested in purchasing a GTX 1060 for testing purposes.
+If you find this miner useful and/or would like to see a feature-rich ZEC miner based on it, please consider donations to: `t1NwUDeSKu4BxkD58mtEYKDjzw5toiLfmCu` I am particularly interested in purchasing a Radeon R9 Nano for testing purposes.

 Last but not least, mrb, nerdralph, eXtremal, and Genoil, thank you all so much for the great work.
 You guys are truly the cream of the FOSS movement.